The Railway Series: Preservation movement

-W. Awdry used the books to promote steam railways in the United Kingdom.
-The Skarloey Railway was based on the Talyllyn Railway in Wales, where Awdry volunteered.
-The Skarloey books included a promotion for the Talyllyn Railway, either in the stories themselves, or in a footnote or the foreword.
-Many illustrations in the books depict recognisable locations on the Talyllyn Railway, and incidents and mishaps recorded by Tom Rolt in his book Railway Adventure were adapted for Skarloey stories.
+Awdry used the books to promote steam railways in the United Kingdom.
+The Skarloey Railway was based on the Talyllyn Railway in Wales, where he volunteered.
+The Skarloey books often included a promotion for the Talyllyn Railway, either in the stories themselves, or in a footnote or the foreword.
+Some of the illustrations in the books depict recognisable locations on the Talyllyn Railway.

-From the 1980s onwards, the Awdrys permitted the Talyllyn Railway to repaint one of their engines in the guise of its Skarloey Railway "twin".
-The first engine to receive this treatment was No. 3, Sir Haydn, repainted to resemble the character Sir Handel.
-The second was No. 4, Edward Thomas, which became Peter Sam.
-In 2006 No. 6, Douglas ran in the guise of Duncan.
+From the 1980s onwards, the Talyllyn Railway occasionally repainted one of their locomotives to resemble its Skarloey Railway "twin".
 As well as paint schemes and names taken from the books' artwork, these locomotives are fitted with fibreglass "faces".
 These characters' appearances have been written into The Railway Series by Christopher Awdry in the form of visits by the fictional engines to the Talyllyn Railway.

-Two other railways on Sodor are based on real railways: The Culdee Fell Railway (usually known as the Mountain Railway) is based on the Snowdon Mountain Railway, also in Wales, and the Arlesdale Railway is based on the Ravenglass and Eskdale Railway in Cumbria.
-Some other lines on Sodor are heavily inspired by real lines.
-The Mid Sodor Railway acknowledges the Ffestiniog and Corris Railway and the Little Western bears a resemblance to the South Devon Railway.
+Two other railways on Sodor are based on real railways: The Culdee Fell Railway is based on the Snowdon Mountain Railway and the Arlesdale Railway is based on the Ravenglass and Eskdale Railway in Cumbria.

 From Duck and the Diesel Engine onwards, a number of real engines and railways were explicitly featured.
-Flying Scotsman, City of Truro, Stepney and Wilbert were all real locomotives that appeared in The Railway Series, the latter two having books dedicated to them: Stepney the "Bluebell" Engine and Wilbert the Forest Engine.
-Wilbert's appearance was of particular significance as the locomotive was named in tribute to Wilbert Awdry, the president of the Dean Forest Railway at the time.
-Christopher Awdry wrote Wilbert the Forest Engine in gratitude.
+Flying Scotsman, City of Truro, Stepney and Wilbert were all real locomotives that appeared in The Railway Series, the latter two having books dedicated to them: Stepney the "Bluebell" Engine and Christopher Awdry's Wilbert the Forest Engine.
+Wilbert's appearance was of particular significance as the locomotive was named in tribute to Wilbert Awdry who was the president of the Dean Forest Railway at the time.

-In Thomas and the Great Railway Show (1991) Thomas visited the National Railway Museum in York, and several of the museum's locomotives were featured.
+In Thomas and the Great Railway Show, Thomas visited the National Railway Museum in York, and several of the museum's locomotives are featured including Mallard, Duchess of Hamilton, Stephenson's Rocket, Iron Duke and Green Arrow.
 At the end of this book, Thomas is made an honorary member of the National Collection.
-This was mirrored by the real-life inclusion of The Railway Series in the National Railway Museum's library of railway books in recognition of their influence on railway preservation.

-Thomas and Victoria (2007) focuses on the rescue and restoration of a coach.
-Victoria was rescued by the Fat Controller from an orchard and restored at Crovan's Gate works.
-She then became part of the vintage train, working with Toby and Henrietta.
-The formation of a vintage train is based on the activities by the Furness Railway Trust.